 DC K.O.
 Reading Order: Issue by Issue

-Note: Justice League Red #4 was originally solicited as a tie-in for K.O., but has since been removed (we can confirm that it has only a loose connection to the main event, so it is completely unnecessary and takes place before the event).
+At some point, Justice League Red #4 was solicited as a tie-in for K.O., but has been removed.
+We can confirm that it has only a loose connection to the main event, so it is completely unnecessary and takes place before the event.
+In that same vein, the Aquaman tie-ins have a very loose connection to the main event and are really for Aquaman readers only.
+You can also easily skip DC K.O.: Green Lantern Galactic Slam #1 that is a Omega Wam-Bam Man story featuring Kyle Rayner set during the early days of DC K.O.

 Countdown: The Road to DC K.O.